 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 1 Community Form: Goal 1 6.
 Discourage non-residential expansion into existing residential areas unless applicant can demonstrate that any adverse impact on residential uses will be mitigated.
 Evaluation of impacts may include, but not be limited to, displacement of residents, loss of affordable housing units, traffic, parking, signs, lighting, noise, odor, and stormwater.
-Appropriate transitions from non- residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential and/or non-residential. ~ The site is located along Preston Highway, which is largely a commercial corridor in this area except at the site's immediate vicinity.
-This site is likely to redevelop as commercial to match the remainder of the Preston Highway corridor.
-The proposal would not constitute a non-residential expansion into an existing residential area as the Menard's and greenhouse flanking the site to the north and south would make this redevelopment part of an existing activity center.
+Appropriate transitions from non- residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential and/or non-residential. ✓ The site is located along Bardstown Road, which is a commercial corridor under development in this area.
+The proposal would not constitute a non-residential expansion into an existing residential area as the neighboring properties are all non-residential in use.
 2 Community Form: Goal 1 7.
-Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. ~ The site is located on Preston Highway, a commercial corridor with existing activity centers to the north and south of the site.
+Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. ✓ The site is located on Bardstown Road, a commercial corridor with developing activity centers to the north and south of the site.
 3 Community Form: Goal 1 8.
 Encourage industries to locate in workplace Form Districts or in areas readily served by infrastructure and transportation facilities, including transit, rather than isolated industrial sites.
 NA The proposal is not for industrial zoning.
 4 Community Form: Goal 1 15.
 When reviewing proposals for siting hazardous uses and uses with air, noise and light emissions, ensure disadvantaged populations are not disproportionally impacted. ~ The proposed zoning district would not permit hazardous uses.
 Uses with air, noise and light emissions must comply with LMCO and LDC restrictions.